Skip to main content

 The export config and import config PCLI commands save and restore the full configuration to/from a GZIP-compressed XML file on disk (stored in /etc/128technology/config-exports/).

-• Elements previously overridden (generated false or persistent true) remain protected.
+• Elements previously overridden remain protected.

 Quick Reference